StephVergil/StephVergil/README.md

 ---
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=22&pause=1000&color=1203583&width=600&lines=Cybersecurity+Enthusiast;Digital+Forensics+Learner;Risk+Management+Explorer)](https://git.io/typing-svg)
 ---
-### About Me
+**About Me**

 Welcome to my GitHub!
-I'm deeply interested in **cybersecurity**, and I enjoy working on projects that explore:

-- **Risk Assessment** – Understanding and mitigating potential security challenges
-- **Digital Forensics** – Investigating and analyzing digital traces
-- **Secure Systems** – Exploring ways to enhance system protection

-Feel free to explore my work and connect if you're interested in cybersecurity discussions or collaborations.

-## Objective
+I’m a cybersecurity enthusiast passionate about learning and contributing to the field of digital security.
+My interests include exploring quantum cryptography, understanding risk management strategies, and working on projects related to digital forensics and system hardening.
+I enjoy tackling challenges and collaborating on solutions that help make digital systems more secure and resilient.

+---

+**Objective**

 To apply my cybersecurity expertise in designing secure IT infrastructures, addressing emerging threats, and contributing to innovative solutions that ensure the resilience of digital systems.
 I thrive in collaborative environments and am committed to continuous learning and growth in the ever-evolving field of cybersecurity.
 ---

 ## Skills